Fresnillo

 Fresnillo (/es/) is a city in north central Mexico, founded in 1554 by Francisco de Ibarra.
-It is the second largest city in Zacatecas state and the seat of Fresnillo municipality.
+It is the second largest city in the state of Zacatecas and the seat of Fresnillo municipality.
 As a rail and highway junction, Fresnillo is the center of a rich mining area known especially for silver, and the location of one of the world's richest silver mines, the Mina Proaño or Fresnillo Mine, which belongs to the Peñoles mining company.
 Other important economic activities include agriculture (cereals, beans), cattle raising, and a mining school.
 Fresnillo is also the municipal seat of the municipality of the same name which surrounds it.
 The municipality had a population of 196,538 and an areal extent of 4947 km2.

 It is the location of religious pilgrimages to see the famous Santo Niño de Atocha ("Holy Child of Atocha"), a Roman Catholic devotional statue brought to Mexico from Spain.

 History

 Between 1551 and 1552, Diego Fernández de Proaño embarked on several explorations in the Zacatecas region, searching for a legendary hill purported to contain great mineral wealth.
 He discovered a hill, which despite not matching the descriptions given, bore evidence of rich mineral deposits, which he named "Cerro de Proaño" ("Proaño's Hill").
 He returned to the city of Zacatecas to report his findings to the Viceroy, but apparently there was not much interest in his discovery and Proaño's Hill was forgotten over the years.

 A second expedition, headed by 15-year-old Francisco de Ibarra, arrived on September 2, 1554 at a place where there was a freshwater spring, in whose border was a "Pequeño Fresno" (small ash).
 They decided to spend the night, and Francisco de Ibarra wrote his name for the place in his daily journal: "Ojo de Agua del Fresnillo" ("spring of the small ash").